 #4: Navy Stripe Athletic Dog Socks (Protect Paws in 45 Minutes)

-You’ll need: One adult sweatshirt (sleeves become the sock fabric), four yoga mat squares cut to 3×3 inches for soles, velcro strips totaling 12 inches, and fabric glue.
+One sweatshirt for adults (sleeves become the socks), 4 yoga mat squares cut to 3×3 inches to use for soles, velcro strips to use for the straps, and fabric glue.

-Bella took 3 minutes of funny high-stepping, then sprinted through the yard like normal.
-Hand wash with dog shampoo when they get muddy—air dry overnight on your radiator.
+Bella took about 3 minutes of funny high-stepping then sprinted around the yard as normal.
+She gets hand washed with dog shampoo when she’s muddy then air dried overnight on our radiator.

-Tighten the velcro until your dog can wiggle toes inside but can’t shake them off with three head shakes.
+Tighten the velcro until your dog can wiggle the toes inside but can’t get them off with three shakes of the head.

 📸 Photo credit: Instagram @celebdog_sewing